- Synthetic vs. Organic Fertilizers

 The slow working nature of organic fertilizers is beneficial if you’re looking to improve your garden soil over time.
 This aspect can nonetheless be a downside if you’re looking for instant results.
 (A good organic compromise when your plants need a sudden energy boost is liquid fertilizers or foliar sprays.)
 Gardeners should also be aware that organic fertilizers are biologically active.
 This means that their components can change over time and may slightly vary with each batch.

 You do need to be careful when it comes to purchasing fertilizer.
 Those products stating they are ‘organic’ at first glance might not actually be.
 Make sure you read product labels carefully.
 A good way to judge claims for accuracy is to check the organic fertilizer you plan on buying against the Organic Materials Review Institute’s list.
 However, if you’re not a commercial grower, keep in mind that all the products listed here are also considered organic.

 Types of Organic Fertilizers

 Exactly what it says on the tin, dry fertilizers are often mixed into the soil.
-They can be used on both in-ground gardens and container grown plants.
-These types of fertilizer are generally added as a way of encouraging long-term growth in seedlings, transplants, and crops.
+They can be used on both in-ground gardens and container-grown plants.
+These types of fertilizers are generally added as a way of encouraging long-term growth in seedlings, transplants, and crops.

 Obviously, these fertilizers are nutrients in liquid form.
 They may additionally use a type of binding agent to help them be better absorbed by the plant in question.
 These fertilizers might be poured onto the soil surrounding the plant so that they can be absorbed roots.
 Or they could be sprayed on the leaves instead.
 After all, foliar (leaf) sprays are particularly useful for vegetables during their growing season.